 Erik is a registered architect with deep expertise in sustainability and participatory design.
 His experience includes facilitating integrated design of groundbreaking LEED and net zero carbon projects, while at Rocky Mountain Institute.
 His work focuses on integrating the economic, environmental, and social components of sustainability with a focus on equity and empowerment.
 Erik taught sustainability from an interdisciplinary perspective at Montana State University and has published research on cost optimization of energy efficiency.
 He has worked to design and also found cohousing communities across the United States.
 Erik is passionate about collaborating with intentional communities and helping them turn their aspirations into reality.

 Each week will feature a 2-hour live class with the course instructor so you can learn in a dynamic setting and get your questions answered directly.
 Get ready for interactive presentations, group discussion, small cohort activities and personalized support.
 Plus, each week there will be bonus sessions with guest speakers and panelists.

 Join participants from around the world who are embarking on creating community for better living and more connection.
 You’ll have opportunities to network with like-minds and develop a network of support to carry your community project forward.
 Welcome to your global community of communities.

 Participants will have access to a private online space to connect with the instructor and other students through a discussion forum.
 Each week new learning materials will be uploaded to the space, including videos, worksheets and articles.
 You’ll be able to watch previously recorded sessions and stay on track with your weekly assignments.

-Live classes for the October course will take place each week alternating from 4-6pm and noon-2pm Eastern on Fridays.
+Live classes for the November course will take place each week alternating from 4-6pm and noon-2pm Eastern on Tuesdays

 You will also have access to three live Bonus Sessions on relevant topics with guest speakers and facilitators scheduled at various times throughout the weeks.
 Please view the calendar below.
 All classes and Bonus Session recordings are viewable afterwards.